chonzadaniel/Dog-Breeds-Identifier/README.md

 * torchvision.models

 # License
-* This project is licensed under the MIT License.
+* This project is licensed under the MIT License — see `LICENSE` file for details.